paulohgv/SumUp/README.md

 After git was installed:

   * Clone this project in your computer.
-  * after the project has cloned, accesse directory *sumupChallenge* using your terminal.
+  * after the project has been cloned, access the directory *sumupChallenge* using your terminal.
   * than, execute this command "mvn clean install".
 Now this project will be building and executed.

 ##